Clubs & Organizations

 Who are the members of the Faculty Advisory Council?

-What is the next step in NHS Member Selection?
+What is the next step of NHS Member Selection?

 Notification of selection or non-selection will be sent via Canvas, including the next steps.
 Selected candidates receive information on induction and a $50 dues payment link.
 Non-selected candidates get details about the appeal process.